Skills: Routine use of the antenatal card

 - Use the symphysis-fundus height graph to assess whether the fetus is growing adequately.

-The front of the antenatal card is used to record details of the patient’s history, examination, special investigations, duration of pregnancy, planned management and future family planning at the first and second antenatal visits.
+The front of the antenatal card is used to record details of the patient’s history, examination, special investigations, duration of pregnancy, planning the level of care, and future family planning at the first and second antenatal visits.
 The back of the antenatal card is used to record the observations made at each antenatal visit throughout pregnancy.

 The following items should be recorded on the back of the antenatal card every time the patient attends the antenatal clinic: